Programs & Events

 Upcoming community outreach events:

 There are currently no community outreach events scheduled.
-But look for the Museum at Willimantic's 3rd Thursday Street Festival this summer!
+But look for the Museum at Willimantic's 3rd Thursday Street Festival in June and July!

 If you require an accommodation to attend any of our events, please contact the CSMNH at 860-486-4460 or CSMNHInfo@uconn.edu at least 5 days before the event.